steamclock/bluejay/README.md

 The `expired` callback is only invoked when `allowDuplicates` is true.
 This is called when Bluejay estimates that a previously discovered peripheral is likely out of range or no longer broadcasting.
 Essentially, when `allowDuplicates` is set to true, every time a peripheral is discovered a long timer associated with that peripheral starts counting down.
 If that peripheral is within range, and even if it has a slow broadcasting interval, it is likely that peripheral will be picked up by Core Bluetooth again and cause the timer to refresh.
 If not, it may be gone.
 Be aware that this is an estimation.

-Finally, passing `nil` for the service identifiers will result in picking up all available Bluetooth peripherals in the vicinity.
-This consumes substantially more battery, and again, does not work in the background.
+**Warning**: Setting `serviceIdentifiers` to `nil` will result in picking up all available Bluetooth peripherals in the vicinity, **but is not recommended by Apple**.
+It may cause battery and cpu issues on prolonged scanning, and **it also doesn't work in the background**.
+It is not a private API call, but an available option for situations where you need a quick solution, such as when experimenting or testing.
+Specifying at least one specific service identifier is the most common way to scan for Bluetooth devices in iOS.
+If you need to scan for all Bluetooth devices, we recommend making use of the `duration` parameter to stop the scan after 5 ~ 10 seconds to avoid scanning indefinitely and overloading the hardware.

 ### Connecting